akaliutau/linux-dev-toolset/README.md

 After installation condifure the VPN-connection.

-1. Click the network icon in the upper right corner of the activity field and choose VPN-connections -> Configure VPN.
+1. Go to settings -> network -> add VPN
-2. Choose Import a saved VPN configuration in a .ovpn file
+2. Choose a saved VPN configuration in a .ovpn file

 # Dev tools